 MSCI Provisional Pakistan Indexes were launched on June 14, 2016 coinciding with the announcement of the reclassification of the MSCI Pakistan Indexes from Frontier Market to Emerging Market.
 The provisional indexes were constructed based on the data used for the May 2016 SAIR and calculated starting June 1, 2016.
-The MSCI Provisional Pakistan Indexes are designed to serve as reference tool to provide additional clarity regarding construction of the MSCI Pakistan Indexes using the MSCI Global Investable Market Index methodology in the event of a reclassification from Frontier Market to Emerging Market.
+The MSCI Provisional Pakistan Indexes were designed to serve as reference tool to provide additional clarity regarding construction of the MSCI Pakistan Indexes using the MSCI Global Investable Market Index methodology in the event of a reclassification from Frontier Market to Emerging Market.

 The provisional indexes followed the MSCI Global Investable Market Index methodology using the Emerging Markets size and liquidity requirements.
-The provisional indexes were constructed by applying index maintenance rules for the Emerging Markets (including buffers) at the time of the May 2016 SAIR to the MSCI Pakistan Indexes and will reflect all potential index constituent changes resulting from the application of the relevant post-reclassification methodology at the time of the regular Index Reviews.
+The provisional indexes were constructed by applying index maintenance rules for the Emerging Markets (including buffers) at the time of the May 2016 SAIR to the MSCI Pakistan Indexes and reflected all potential index constituent changes resulting from the application of the relevant post-reclassification methodology at the time of the regular Index Reviews.
+The provisional indexes will be discontinued on July 1, 2017.